spurtli/thermomix/packages/react-oauth-provider/README.md

 ### Context attributes and methods

-**authorizationUrl({provider: Provider}): void**
-- *`provider: Provider`* The OAuth provider you want to ask for authorization

-Returns a URL for an [authorization request](https://tools.ietf.org/html/rfc6749#page-8).
-In other words, it will allow you to get an authorization URL from the selected OAuth provider.
-Its a helper function, you can also just create a regular anchor tag and put any URL in.
-You have to configure a provider (see below).

 **get isAuthenticated(): boolean**

 Whether the current user has successfully authenticated with a configured OAuth provider or not.
 Any time this value changes, it will trigger a forced update.

-**refresh({force: boolean = false}): void**
-- *`force: boolean`* Force token refresh, even if token is not expired

-Refresh an existing token.
-The OAuth provider has to provide a `refresh_token` on token issuance as it has to be stored along with the `access_token` in the storage.
-You might never have to invoke this method yourself.
-Refresh is an automated process in this package.

 **signOut({revoke: boolean = false}): void**
 - *`revoke: boolean`* Revoke token, defaults to `false`